How to Make Fluffy Slime with Glue, Shaving Cream, and Cornstarch

 - Slime is a non-Newtonian fluid, which means the way it flows changes under stress.
 If you apply force to slime (slapping it), the stress causes the slime to act like a solid.
 If you remove stress (holding it in your hands), the slime will flow slowly and ooze like a liquid.

 If your child enjoyed making fluffy slime, they’ll love exploring and experimenting with our Science Expeditions subscription!
-Shop below.
+Or shop our STEM kits and products below.